bookofproofs/bookofproofs.github.io/_sources/history/19th-century/murphy.md

 **Robert Murphy** was an Irish mathematician who worked on the theory of equations and was among the first to consider algebras of operators.

 ### Mathematical Profile (Excerpt):
-* Robert was, according to some sources, the third of his parents' seven children and, according to other sources, the sixth child of seven boys and two girls.
 * John Murphy clearly had a reasonable education since he served as the parish clerk.
-* Tragedy struck the family, however, in January 1814 when John Murphy died.
-* Robert was only seven years old at this time and the death of his father meant that from that time on the family were in extreme poverty.
 * It is often the case that misfortune has its positive side and this appears to be true for Murphy for it was during the time that he was confined to bed that he discovered that he had a talent for mathematics.
-* It is not John Mulcahy but rather it is his father, Mulcahy Senior, who played a vital role in Robert Murphy's life.
-* There he learnt to his amazement that the solutions were from Robert Murphy, a child on crutches of around 12 years of age.
-* Mulcahy Senior spoke to Murphy's mother and immediately understood that there was no way that the family could afford to educate their son.
 * He then made strenuous efforts to arrange for Murphy to get an education.
 * He persuaded Croker to help finance Murphy's education and he also spoke to Mr Hopley, the headmaster of the local school, who agreed to cover Murphy's fees and the cost of books at his school.
 * Murphy spent three years between 1819 and 1823 at Mr Hopley's school where he was taught by a Mr Armstrong.